dowido/Domain-expansion/README.md

- dxvcdfjflvhhju  h bVlnexpansion by don
+ dvcdfjflvhhju  h bVlnexpansion by don